BerriAI/reliableGPT/README.md

 * **Specify a fallback strategy for handling failed requests**: For instance, you can define `fallback_strategy=['gpt-3.5-turbo', 'gpt-4', 'gpt-3.5-turbo-16k', 'text-davinci-003']`, and if you hit an error then reliableGPT will retry with the specified models in the given order until it receives a valid response.
 This is optional, and reliableGPT also has a default strategy it uses.

 * **Specify backup tokens**:
-Using your OpenAI keys across multiple servers?
-You can pass backup tokens using `add_keys()`.
+Using your OpenAI keys across multiple servers - and just got one rotated?
+You can pass backup keys using `add_keys()`.
 We will store and go through these, in case any get keys get rotated by OpenAI.
 For security, we use special tokens, and enable you to delete all your keys (using `delete_keys()`) as well.

 * **Context Window Errors**:
 For context window errors it automatically retries your request with models with larger context windows